Efficient Grasp Planning and Execution with Multi-Fingered Hands by Surface Fitting: Introduction

 \section{Introduction}

 Efficient grasp planning for multi-fingered hands remains a challenging task.
 First, searching multiple contacts and corresponding hand configurations is a high-dimensional problem.
-Second, the collision should be considered in both the grasp planning and execution stages.
+Second, collisions should be considered in both the grasp planning and execution stages.
 Thirdly, the system should be robust to the uncertainties caused by the imperfect sensing, calibration and actuation.

 Due to the high dimensional state space, majority of the planning researches use sampling based methods~\cite{miller2004graspit,vahrenkamp2018planning,ciocarlie2007dexterous,saut2012efficient,song2018grasp} by employing the precise 3D mesh model of the object.
 To overcome the curse of dimensionality, the hand poses in~\cite{vahrenkamp2018planning} were sampled around the object skeleton.
 To accelerate the inverse kinematics (IK) and collision detection during sampling, the object and fingertip workspace in~\cite{saut2012efficient} were approximated as tree structures.
 Without the gradient information, the sampling-based methods essentially rely on dense sampling and heavy manually-designed heuristics.
-Learning-based methods have been introduced to simplify the heuristics design~\cite{levine2016learning,mahler2017dex,quillen2018deep}.
-To reduce the learning dimension, these methods restricted the learned policies to vertical grasps with parallel grippers.
-Due to the high dimensionality, it is usually intractable to learn the grasp policy for multi-fingered hand directly in configuration space.
-In~\cite{varley2015generating}, the heatmaps with high success probability were learned with a deep network, after which simulated annealing was applied for collision-free hand configurations.
-The planning time was over 16 secs/grasp.
+Learning-based methods have been introduced to simplify the heuristics design~\cite{levine2016learning,mahler2017dex}.
+To reduce the learning dimension, these methods restricted the learned policies to top-down grasps with parallel grippers.